freenas/freenas-docs/userguide/zfsprimer.rst

 and in this
 `blog post
 <http://nex7.blogspot.com/2013/04/zfs-intent-log.html>`_.
-A dedicated log device will have no effect on CIFS, AFP, or iSCSI as these protocols rarely use synchronous writes.
+A dedicated log device will have no effect on SMB, AFP, or iSCSI as these protocols rarely use synchronous writes.
 When creating a dedicated log device, it is recommended to use a fast SSD with a supercapacitor or a bank of capacitors that can handle writing the